Discrimination

 - Dress code and appearance – E.g. wearing a headscarf or a cross necklace

-From an employer’s perspective, you should also ensure that your working environment is as inclusive as possible.
+From an employer’s perspective, you should ensure that your working environment is as inclusive as possible.
 You should remember that an employee might choose not to partake in certain duties (such as handling alcohol) because it is against their beliefs.
 Employers also should not ban talking about religion or belief at work.

 With this in mind, if you have evening or night shift workers, are you able to provide them a place to have their meals?
 This can be anything from a comfortable space to eat to a meal organised by your team.
-If you would like to read more about what we are doing for our employees during Ramadan, click here to read out blog.
+If you would like to read more about what we are doing for our employees during Ramadan, click here to read our blog.

 You may have been subject to sex discrimination if your employer has treated you differently because of your gender.
 Many people associate this with discrimination against women, however, it is the unfair treatment of women and men.
-This can be either your sex, or your perceived sex.
+This can be either your actual sex, or your perceived sex.

-To be legally disabled under the Act you must have a mental or physical impairment that has a “substantial” and “long-term” negative effect on your ability to do normal day to day activities.
-This therefore covers most “invisible” disabilities, such as autism spectrum disorder, dyslexia, ADHD, OCD, PTSD, dyspraxia, diabetes, epilepsy and depression and other mental health condition.
+The definition of disability is different under the Equality Act.
+It doesn’t mean you have to be ‘disabled’ like most people understand and associate with a blue badge.
+To be legally disabled under the Act, you must have a mental or physical impairment that has a “substantial” and “long-term” negative effect on your ability to do normal day to day activities.
+This therefore potentially covers most “invisible” disabilities, such as autism spectrum disorder, dyslexia, ADHD, OCD, PTSD, dyspraxia, diabetes, epilepsy and depression and other mental health conditions.

 In order to assemble a claim that you might have been discriminated against because of your disability, your employer must have knowledge of that disability.

-Examples include where an employer does not provide for an employees’ need for more guidance, a restricted diet, regular rest breaks or toilet breaks, slower typing speed, need to attend hospitals, need for quieter working, etc.
+Examples include where an employer does not provide for an employee’s need for more guidance, a restricted diet, regular rest breaks or toilet breaks, slower typing speed, need to attend hospitals, need for quieter working, etc.

 Reasonable adjustments